-New experiences – oftentimes with school, big events like moving, problems at home, divorce, changes with family and in friendships – often result in anxious feelings, changes in behavior, mood, eating, sleeping, fears and worries bubbling up and even shyness.
+New experiences – school, big events such as moving, a death of a friend or family, problems at home, divorce, changes with family and in friendships – often result in anxious feelings, changes in behavior, mood, eating, trouble sleeping, fears and worries bubbling up and even shyness.

 Any change to a child is obviously a concern for parents, but anxiety is often overlooked at the cause.

 According to the Anxiety and Depression Association of America (ADAA), the rate of childhood anxiety is extremely high and rising.
 Anxiety disorders currently affect 25.1% of children between the ages of 13 and 18, and 40 million adults (or 18.1% of the population) ages 18 and older in the United States.

 “Research shows that untreated children with anxiety disorders are at higher risk to perform poorly in school, miss out on important social experiences, and engage in substance abuse.”

 For parents who have children, or for adults who teach kids in a learning environment, diagnosing anxiety can prove to be a challenge.

 It’s important to help the child articulate their symptoms and emotions, find the root cause and recognize the potential signs of childhood anxiety before you are able to work on a solution and implement the 5 grounding techniques for kids you’ll see in this article.

 Signs of Anxiety and Worries Too Big for a Child to Handle

 Here are three areas you should know about when it comes to anxiety – emotional signs, behavior signs and physical signs of anxiety, according to experts from the UCLA Child Anxiety Resilience Education and Supports (CARES) Center, John Piacentini, Ph.D., and Lindsey Bergman, Ph.D.